 Have children write a story about an animal that stays active in winter such as the animal they chose for their diorama, in which they recount at least two things that happen to it.
 Afterward, have children share their stories in small groups.

-Materials: For each child, paper or journal, pencil, colored pencils.
+Materials: For each child, science journal or paper, pencil.

 Objective: To think about ways that people and animals stay warm in winter.

 Have each child complete this sentence: “My favorite way to stay warm in winter is______ because_________.”